-Under certain joint venture arrangements, neither co-venturer may have the power to control the venture, and an impasse could be reached regarding matters pertaining to the joint venture, which might have a negative influence on the co-venturer has a right of first refusal to buy out the other co-venturer, it may be unable to finance such buy-out at that time.
-It may also be difficult for us to sell our interest in any such joint venture or partnership or as a cotenant in property.
+Under certain joint venture arrangements, neither co-venturer may have the power to control the venture, and an impasse could be reached regarding matters pertaining to the joint venture, which might have a negative influence on the joint venture and decrease potential returns to you.
+In the event that a co-venturer has a right of first refusal to buy out the other co-venturer, it may be unable to finance such buy-out at that time.
+It may also be difficult for us to sell our interest in any such joint venture or partnership or as a co-tenant in property.
 In addition, to the extent that our co-venturer, partner or co-tenant is an affiliate of Wells Capital, certain conflicts of interest will exist.
 (See "Conflicts of Interest -- Joint Ventures with Affiliates of Wells Capital.")